IN THIS ARTICLE:

 5. If you toggle to a new phone tree and turn off practice hours, it will continue with that phone tree until you manually turn back on practice hours or switch the phone tree.

-6. If you remove the phone tree entirely, you must edit the numbers to ring (instead of Contact Groups) to have calls route to the right person.
+6. If you remove the phone tree entirely, you must edit the numbers to ring (instead of Ring Groups) to have calls route to the right person.
 Additionally, you can now update your voicemail without the Support team by going on your Spruce mobile app, Settings, Phone and SMS, select the number and record the voicemail there.